A numerical method for the fractional Zakharov-Kuznetsov equation: Abstract

 \section{Abstract}

-This paper develops a fully discrete Fourier spectral Galerkin (FSG) method for the fractional Zakharov-Kuznetsov (fZK) equation posed on a two-dimensional periodic domain.
-The equation generalizes the classical ZK model to incorporate nonlocal dispersion through a fractional Laplacian of order $\alpha \in [1,2]$.
-We first propose a semi-discrete FSG scheme in space that preserves the discrete analogs of mass, momentum, and energy.
-The existence and uniqueness of semi-discrete solutions are established.
-Using compactness arguments, we prove the uniform convergence of the semi-discrete approximations to the unique solution of the fZK equation for the periodic initial data in $H^{1+\alpha}_{\mathrm{per}}(\Omega)$.
-The method achieves spectral convergence of order $\mathcal{O}(N^{-r})$ for initial data in $H^r_{\mathrm{per}}$ with $r \geq \alpha+1$, and exponential convergence for analytic solutions utilizing a modified projection.
-An efficient integrating-factor Runge-Kutta time discretization is designed to handle the stiff fractional term, and an error analysis is presented.
-Numerical experiments validate the theoretical results and demonstrate the method's effectiveness across various fractional orders.
+This paper develops a fully discrete Fourier spectral Galerkin (FSG) method for the fractional Zakharov--Kuznetsov (fZK) equation posed on a two-dimensional periodic domain.
+The equation generalizes the classical ZK model by replacing the Laplacian with a fractional Laplacian of order \(\alpha\in(0,2]\), thereby covering the classical ZK equation \(\alpha=2\), the higher-dimensional Benjamin--Ono--ZK equation \(\alpha=1\), and weaker fractional-dispersion regimes \(0<\alpha<1\).
+We first propose a semi-discrete FSG scheme in space that preserves the discrete analogues of mass, momentum, and Hamiltonian energy.
+Using periodic Kato--Ponce product and commutator estimates, we prove local-in-time uniform Sobolev bounds and strong convergence of the semi-discrete approximations to the unique strong solution in \(C([0,\bar T];L^2_{\mathrm{per}}(\Omega))\), for the initial condition in \(H^s_{\mathrm{per}}(\Omega)\), \(s\geq 2+\alpha\), and, as by product, we show that the existence and uniqueness of fZK equation in \(L^\infty(0,\bar T;H^s_{\mathrm{per}}(\Omega)) \cap W^{1,\infty}(0,\bar T;L^2_{\mathrm{per}}(\Omega))\).
+We then introduce a modified projection adapted to the fractional transport-dispersive operator and prove optimal spatial error estimates of order \(\mathcal O(N^{-r})\) for \(r>2+\alpha\), together with exponential convergence for analytic solutions.
+An integrating-factor fourth-order four-stage Runge--Kutta time discretization is used to integrate the stiff fractional dispersive part exactly, and a fourth-order temporal error estimate is obtained under a high-regularity nonlinear stability assumption.
+Numerical experiments illustrate the accuracy, fractional-order dependence, and fully discrete conservation drift of the method.